skochinsky/Sharp86/readme.md

 For a minimal host implementation see the included "ConDos" program.
 ConDos provides a minimal implementation of a PC/DOS type machine that implements a single DOS interrupt - Int 21h, Sub-Function 9 - Write a string to the console.

-In the `sandbox` subdirectory of the ConDos project, you'll also find a simple DOS .com program that only uses this one DOS interrupt that can be used for testing.
+In the `sandbox` subdirectory of the ConDos project, you'll also find a simple DOS .com program that only uses this one DOS interrupt that can be used for testing.  (the `test.com` program will also run on a real DOS machine)

 ```
 C:\Users\Brad\Projects\Sharp86\ConDos>..\build\Debug\ConDos.exe sandbox\test.com